 The clusters of Pasque growing together may provide safety in numbers.
 However there is always that one that stands out from the crowd.
 The one that blooms vividly on its own.

-They may have shown up later this season – likely due to the prevailing elements.
+The prevailing elements may have caused them to show up later.
 But I’m grateful for the opportunity to photograph them whenever they choose to bloom.

 No doubt, their unique flower transformations will be soon to follow 🙂